ambrisolla/unison-manager/README.md

 ```bash
 $ pip install paramiko pyyaml requests tabulate
 ```

-# Test environment
-<b>unisonManager</b> has been tested on the Operating System below:
-  - Ubuntu 22.04
-  - Debian 11
-  - Centos 8
-  - Oracle Linux 7
-  - Oracle Linux 8

 # Install
 The installation process is very simple.
 You just need to clone this repository and create a symbolic link.